Menu Close

 Section Four A: Regular Meetings

-Regular meetings of the board shall be held once each month.
-The date will be determined by the president and concurred by the remainder of the board.
-The board may by resolution provide for additional regular meetings.
+Regular meetings of the board shall be held at a minimum once each calendar month.
+The date will be determined by the president or secretary and concurred by the remainder of the board.
+The board may by resolution provide for additional regular meetings within the month

 Section Four B: Organizational Meetings

 An organization meeting of the board shall be held once per year in July to install new board members and assign committee members for the year.
-The date will be determined by the president and concurred by the remainder of the board.
+Committees, along with the members, can be assigned at any point within the year as determined by majority approval of the Board of Directors.
+The date of the meetings will be determined by the president and concurred by the remainder of the board or selected committees.

 Section Five: Special Meetings